Skip to main content

 To create a security policy that includes the load balancing virtual server as the destination address:

-1. Go to the section Policy & ObjectsPv4 Policy.
+1. Go to Policy & ObjectsPv4 Policy.

-2. Press the button Create New.
+2. Click the Create New button.

-4. Specify the incoming interface — Incoming interface, outgoing interface — Outgoing interfacebehind which the servers are connected.
+4. Specify the Incoming interface — Incoming interface, Outgoing interface — Outgoing interface, behind which the servers are connected.

 7. Turn off NAT mode so that the servers can "see" the IP addresses of connected clients.